The following article will guide through connecting and setting up an external instrument or device such as a keyboard, drum machine, iPod, etc.

 - Connect the external stereo instrument to the red and white RCA jacks on the back panel of the TRI-CAPTURE.

 NOTE: Adapter cables may be needed if the external instrument does not have RCA outputs.
-For example: 1/4" to RCA adapter cables.
+For example: 1/4" to RCA adapter cables. - Raise the volume of the external instrument from the instrument itself.

 - Press the REC MODE button until "ALL INPUTS" is selected.